Shanghai moves toward ending 2-month COVID-19 lockdown

-BEIJING (AP) — Shanghai authorities say they will take some major steps Wednesday toward reopening China’s largest city after a two-month COVID-19 lockdown that has throttled the national economy and largely bottled up millions of people in their homes.
+SHANGHAI (AP) — Shanghai authorities say they will take major steps Wednesday toward reopening China’s largest city after a two-month COVID-19 lockdown that has set back the national economy and largely confined millions of people to their homes.

-Full bus and subway service will be restored as will basic rail connections with the rest of China, Vice Mayor Zong Ming said Tuesday at a daily news conference on the city’s outbreak.

-“The epidemic has been effectively controlled,” she said, adding that the city will start the process of fully restoring work and life on Wednesday.
+Already, a steady stream of people strolled in the Bund, the city’s historic waterfront park, on a pleasant Tuesday night, some taking selfies against the bright lights of the Pudong financial district on the other side of the river.
+Elsewhere, people gathered outside to eat and drink under the watch of police deployed to discourage large crowds from forming.

+Lu Kexin, a high school senior visiting the Bund for the first time since late March, said she went crazy being trapped at home for so long.
+“I’m very happy, extremely happy, all the way, too happy,” she said.
+“I could die.”

-Schools will partially reopen on a voluntary basis for students and shopping malls, supermarkets, convenience stores and drug stores will continue to reopen gradually with no more than 75% of their total capacity.
+Vice Mayor Zong Ming announced that full bus and subway service will be restored on Wednesday, as will basic rail connections with the rest of China.
+Schools will partially reopen on a voluntary basis, and shopping malls, supermarkets, convenience stores and drug stores will reopen gradually at no more than 75% of their total capacity.
 Cinemas and gyms will remain closed.

+“The epidemic has been effectively controlled,” Zong said.
+She added that the city will enter the phase of fully restoring work and life on Wednesday.

 Officials, who set June 1 as the target date for reopening earlier in May, appear ready to accelerate what has been a gradual easing in recent days.
 A few malls and markets have reopened, and some residents have been given passes allowing them out for a few hours at a time.
 In online chat groups, some expressed excitement about the prospect of being able to move about freely in the city for the first time since the end of March, while others remained cautious given the slow pace and stop-and-go nature of opening up so far.

-Workers were taking down some of the barriers that had been erected along sidewalks during the lockdown.
+Workers took down some of the barriers that had been erected along sidewalks during the lockdown.
 A few people walked or biked on the still mostly empty streets.
-One man was getting his hair cut on the sidewalk, as a worker or volunteer in full protective clothing looked on.
+One man got his hair cut on the sidewalk, a common sight in recent days, as a worker or volunteer in full protective clothing looked on.

+The most difficult part of the lockdown was psychological, said Cao Yue, who has worked in Shanghai for five years.
+She recalled the early days when it was difficult to buy food and she didn’t know what to do.
+“It was quite depressing to be locked at home and see the whole Shanghai under lockdown,” she said.

-More than half a million people in the city of 25 million won’t be allowed out Wednesday — 190,000 who are still in lockdown areas and another 450,000 who are in control zones because of recent cases.
+More than half a million people in the city of 25 million won’t be allowed out Wednesday — 190,000 who are still in lockdown areas and another 450,000 who are in control zones because they live near recent cases.

 The success came at a price.
 Authorities imposed a suffocating citywide lockdown under China’s “zero-COVID” strategy that aims to snuff out any outbreak with mass testing and isolation at centralized facilities of anyone who is infected.